 Ildra also revel in releases of cassettes.
 To celebrate otherness and whatnot manifested in a long-time goner of a technology of the distant past.
 But hey, at least they are not alone in that special type of kookiness that underground bands like to indulge in.
 Then they have that bizarre way of publishing their tune.
 Sources state that a first release took place in 2011 (!), but the LP went live in 2014 only, followed by the cassette in 2015.
-This is slow motion taken to the next level – go figure.
+This is slow-motion taken to the next level.
+Just sayin’.

-Websites and Social Media are not their strong suit neither.
-When we checked out their frugal Facebook page (I am being diplomatic, it is damn useless), the Ildra Riding Association from Northern Ireland got its messenger glued to the page.
+Websites and Social Media are not their strong suit either.
+When we checked out their frugal Facebook page1), the Ildra Riding Association from Northern Ireland got its messenger glued to the page.
 Looks like the band went so far underground that even the mighty Facebook gets all swamped.
 Hoots!
 I was in the mood to send them happy horse lovers some starkly black metallic greetings from the fiery pit.
 But hey, here is some food for thought for our conspiracy theorists.
 Perhaps the happy riders ARE the real Ildra – we just don’t know it yet.
 Right?

 But joking apart: The band might suck at social media, but – boy – do they master their metal.
-Eðelland, their one and only full length record so far struts their stuff well.
+Eðelland, their one and only full-length record so far struts their stuff well.
 Ildra dispenses Black Metal for adults.
-The real thing, with atmospherics dunked in somber colors.
-Summoning and Caladan Brood for the genuine metalhead, not plasticky drum machines and synthie porn galore.
-Batushka, old-style Rotting Christ and Bathory all in one giant threesome, fueled by extra strong steroids.
+The real thing, with atmospherics, dunked in somber colors.
+Summoning and Caladan Brood for the genuine metalhead, not plasticky drum machines and synth porn galore.
+Batushka, old-style Rotting Christ, and Bathory all in one giant threesome, fueled by extra-strong steroids.
 A mix of Melodic Black Metal and Folk Metal gone Pagan.